 - 1-2 Fresh chiles (jalapeño, red, other) Optional - use more if you like 'em spicy

 - Several slices Fresh ginger, peeled & julienned

 - 2 Tb.
 Kosher salt

-- In a small saucepan, bring water, vinegar, salt and sugar (if using) to a simmer.
-Pour the liquid into each jar until it just reaches the top.
-Allow the jars to sit on the counter to come to room temperature, then cover each with a lid and turn each upside down a few times to combine all the flavors.
+- In a small saucepan, bring water, vinegar, salt and sugar (if using) to a simmer then pour the warm liquid into each jar until it just covers the veggies.
+Leave jars on the counter, uncovered, until they come to room temperature, then cover each with a lid.
+Turn each upside down a few times to combine all the flavors.
 Refrigerate 2-3 days.
 After the first day, flip each jar (be sure the lids are on tightly!), and return to the other side the next day.

 - These pickles may be kept in the refrigerator for several weeks (but I doubt they'll last that long)!